Siphon (mollusc): Hyponome of cephalopods

 The hyponome or siphon is the organ used by cephalopods to expel water, a function that produces a locomotive force.
 The hyponome developed from the foot of the molluscan ancestor.

 Water enters the mantle cavity around the sides of the funnel, and subsequent contraction of the hyponome expands and then contracts, expelling a jet of water.

 In most cephalopods, such as octopus, squid, and cuttlefish, the hyponome is a muscular tube.
 The hyponome of the nautilus differs however, in that it is a one-piece flap that is folded over.
-Whether ammonites possessed a hyponome and if so what form it may have taken, is as yet not known.
+Whether ammonites possessed a hyponome and if so what form it may have taken, is as of yet not known.